-For the past 12 years, students at DC public charter schools have continued to improve on statewide assessments - DC CAS and the Partnership for the Assessment of Readiness for College and Career (PARCC) test.
-Public charter school students' college and career reading scores (Level 4 or 5) increased by 2.7 percentage points on the English language arts assessment and by 1.8 percentage points on the math assessment.
+For the past 12 years, students at DC public charter schools continue to improve on statewide assessments - DC CAS and the Partnership for Assessment of Readiness in College and Careers (PARCC) test.
+Public charter school students earning college and career reading scores (Level 4 or 5) increased by 2.7 percentage points on the English language arts assessments and by 1.8 percentage points on the math assessment.

-Achievement Results for Public Charter School Students (2006 - 18)
+Achievement Results for Public Charter School Students (2006-2018)